-Brachial plexus injuries may occur from injuries sustained during difficult child birth or from other trauma.
+Brachial plexus injuries may occur from injuries sustained during difficult childbirth or from other trauma.
 During difficult childbirths, a baby's shoulders may become impacted (shoulder dystocia) and the brachial plexus nerves stretch or tear, especially if the physician pulls on the baby's head.
-Though obstetric brachial plexus injuries usually occur from vaginal child birth, injuries can also occur during Cesarean section.
+Though obstetric brachial plexus injuries usually occur from vaginal childbirth, injuries can also occur during Cesarean section.
 It is estimated that the prevalence of brachial plexus palsy is three in every one thousand births.
-In older children, adolescents and adults, injuries can occur from sports injuries, gunshot wounds, animal bites, viruses, high velocity accidents such as motorcycle or ATV accidents or poorly positioned arms during medical procedures.
-In cases of injury during child birth, attending Physician's may be aware of complications but may or may not document them or steps taken to resolve this issue.
-This often makes it difficult to determine the specific cause or liable party of the injury in newborns.Risk Factors for Klumpke's palsy
+In older children, adolescents and adults, injuries can occur from sports injuries, gunshot wounds, animal bites, viruses, high-velocity accidents such as motorcycle or ATV accidents or poorly positioned arms during medical procedures.
+In cases of injury during childbirth, attending physicians may be aware of complications but may or may not document them or steps taken to resolve this issue.
+This often makes it difficult to determine the particular cause or liable party of the injury in newborns.Risk Factors for Klumpke's palsy

 Risk factors for Klumpke's palsy include:

 - Pelvic size or shape (e.g. a small pelvis)

 - Short maternal stature

 - A shoulder dystocia or a brachial plexus injury at a prior birth